-This new 6-story, 80-foot-tall library has cast-in-place concrete facades with large and irregular cutouts.
+This new six-story, 80-foot-tall building has cast-in-place concrete facades with large, irregular cutouts.
 The building program includes an adult reading collection, areas for kids and teens, a cybercenter, a conference room, and an outdoor amphitheater.

-Located on a prominent site along the East River, the modern library building is easily distinguished from afar by its metallic-painted concrete facade.
-The building’s relatively small footprint on its site leaves room for public green space for the community.
+Located on a prominent site along the East River, the modern building is easily distinguished from afar by its metallic-painted concrete facade.
+A relatively small footprint on its site leaves room for public green space for the community.